Michigan Energy Promise

 The first Twitter follower for Michigan Energy Promise was DTE Energy’s Daniel Mahoney, a policy strategy and advocacy manager.

-One of Michigan Energy Promise’s first Facebook posts promoted former Chairman of the Michigan Public Service Commission John Quackenbush’s recent Detroit News’ opinion piece that attacked net metering and advocating for regulators to continue their pursuit of the “inflow/outflow model.”
-Critiques of the inflow/outflow model say rooftop solar customers are not adequately compensated for the power they send back to the grid.
+One of Michigan Energy Promise’s first Facebook posts promoted Quackenbush’s Detroit News’ opinion piece that attacked net metering and advocated for regulators to continue their pursuit of the “inflow/outflow model.”
+Critiques of the inflow/outflow model say it does not adequately compensate rooftop solar customers for the power they send back to the grid.

-Its Facebook page and Twitter accounts have also promoted former Michigan Public Service Commissioner Monica Martinez’s Lansing State Journal opinion piece, which discussed the state’s solar policies.
-Martinez writes that all customers need to pay a “fair and equitable market price for the solar from their neighbors.”
+Michigan Energy Promise’s Facebook page and Twitter accounts also promoted Martinez’s Lansing State Journal opinion piece, which discussed the state’s solar policies.
+Martinez wrote that all customers need to pay a “fair and equitable market price for the solar from their neighbors.”
 Martinez has written similar opinion articles over the years with the same talking points.
-She is the co-founder Hispanics in Energy, which has received funding from the investor-owned utility trade association the Edison Electric Institute (EEI).
+She is the co-founder of Hispanics in Energy, which has received funding from the investor-owned utility trade association the Edison Electric Institute (EEI).

 Multiple studies have shown that solar customers actually provide more benefits than costs to all electric customers, and a report from the Lawrence Berkeley National Lab offers the latest evidence that the utilities’ cost shift argument is, for the most part, a self-serving myth.

-Some of Michigan Energy Promise’s talking points appear to be straight from the playbook maslansky + partners created for EEI.
-One of maslansky + partners’ recommendations to the industry was rebrand rooftop solar as “private solar” and call utility-scale solar “universal solar.”
+Some of Michigan Energy Promise’s talking points appear to be straight from the playbook that a PR firm, Maslansky + Partners, created for EEI.
+One of Maslansky + Partners’ recommendations to the industry was to rebrand rooftop solar as “private solar” and call utility-scale solar “universal solar.”